MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Job_Details.md

 completed, and to delete the job.

-To make the timing of a background job independent of other commands, each background job runs in its own Windows PowerShell environment (a "session").
+To make the timing of a background job independent of other commands, each background job runs in its own PowerShell environment (a "session").
 However, this can be a temporary connection that is created only to run the job and is then destroyed, or it can be a persistent session (a PSSession) that you can use to run several related jobs or commands.

-# USING THE JOB CMDLETS
+### USING THE JOB CMDLETS

 Use a Start-Job command to start a background job on a local computer.
 Start-Job returns a job object.
 You can also get objects representing the